 Update the fork with the latest changes

 As community and Magento writers’ changes are merged to the repository, your fork becames outdated and pull requests might result in conflicts.
-To see if your fork is outdated, open the fork page in GitHub and if at the top the message
+To see if your fork is outdated, open the fork page in GitHub and if a

-This branch is NUMBER commits behind magento:2.2-develop. displays, it means your fork must be updated.
+This branch is NUMBER commits behind magento:2.2-develop. message is displayed at the top of the page.
+If so, your fork must be updated.

 There are two ways to update your fork.
 The typical way is discussed in GitHub documentation.
 Make sure to update from the correct branch!